-- measured at amortized cost; - measured at fair value, the change of which is recognized as other comprehensive income; - measured at fair value, the change of which is recognized as profit or loss.
+- measured at amortised cost; - measured at fair value, the change of which is recognised as other comprehensive income; - measured at fair value, the change of which is recognised as profit or loss.

-All ordinary purchases and sales of financial assets are recognized on the settlement day, which is the day when the Company undertakes to buy or sell assets.
+All ordinary purchases and sales of financial assets are recognised on the settlement day, which is the day when the Company undertakes to buy or sell assets.